Different Ways Technology Is Changing Trends in Manufacturing

 VFDs allow voltages to be gradually increased or decreased, instead of being stuck at a fixed rate.
 This decreases energy costs and power usage, while also allowing greater flexibility.

 VFDs may change your work environment in many ways.
-For those hoping to adopt, it will be important to anticipate those changes.
+For those hoping to adapt, it will be important to anticipate those changes.

 Don’t Let Industry Catch Up With You